-A noted environmental advocate, founder and mother of five, Suzy Amis Cameron is committed to the principles of sustainability in all aspects of our lives, with emphasis on plant-based solutions to address climate change.
-She is the author of OMD: The Simple, Plant-Based Program to Save Your Health, Save Your Waistline, and Save the Planet (Simon & Schuster/Atria, Fall 2018) and the founder of the OMD Movement, a multi-pronged effort to transform eating habits and the food system.
+A noted environmental advocate, founder and mother of five, Suzy Amis Cameron is committed to the principles of sustainability in all aspects of our lives, with an emphasis on plant-based solutions to address climate change.
+She is the author of OMD: The Simple, Plant-Based Program to Save Your Health, Save Your Waistline, and Save the Planet (Simon & Schuster/Atria) and the founder of the OMD Movement, a multi-pronged effort to transform eating habits and the food system.
 She is also a Founder of Plant Power Task Force, focused on showing the impact of animal agriculture on climate change and the environment, founded in 2012 with her husband James Cameron and Craig McCaw.
-In 2005, she founded MUSE School, with her sister, Rebecca Amis.
-MUSE recently became the first school in the country to be 100% solar powered, zero waste, and with a 100% organic, plant-based lunch program.
+In 2005, she founded MUSE School CA, with her sister, Rebecca Amis.
+MUSE is the first school in the country to be 100% solar powered, zero waste, and with a 100% organic, plant-based lunch program.
 Based on the engaging and relevant MUSE values and curriculum, they aim to franchise the model worldwide through MUSE Global.
 Additionally, Suzy is a founder of the plant-based initiatives, Verdient Foods, Cameron Family Farms, and Food Forest Organics, with her husband.
 In 2009, she launched Red Carpet Green Dress, showcasing socially and environmentally responsible fashions.
 Suzy has produced documentaries and serves on several nonprofit boards.
 As an actor she was featured in more than 25 films, including The Usual Suspects and Titanic.